-Connect one end of the digital LED strip extension cable to the header and the other end to your digital LED strip.
-The extension cable has a 12V and a 5V connector.
-Make sure you use the right one for your digital LED strip.
-The power pin (marked with 5V or 12V) of the extension cable must be connected to the power pin (marked with a triangle on the plug) of the digital LED strip.
-Be careful with the connection orientation of the digital LED strip; incorrect connection may lead to the damage of the LED strip.
+Connect one end of the included digital LED strip adapter cable to this header and the other end to your digital LED strip.
+The triangle marking on the plug of the adapter cable must be connected to Pin 1 of the header.
+The "V" pin of the other end of the adapter cable must be connected to the power pin (marked with a triangle) of the LED strip.
+Incorrect connection may lead to the damage of the LED strip.